alt-romes/alt-romes.github.io/posts/2023-06-21-haskell-unicode-syntax-vim.md

 (∈) = elem
 ```
 In practice, I use just a handful of unicode symbols both as keywords and as
-identifiers, but somewhat comprehensive list of the keywords that have unicode
+identifiers, but a mostly comprehensive list of the keywords that have unicode
 alternatives is presented in the GHC user's guide [`UnicodeSyntax` extension
 page](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/unicode_syntax.html).
 Specifically, in most of my programs you can be sure to find the following: